-Your tutors, subject teachers and Head of Key stage 3 and 4 will be able to help with advice on the best options available for you.
+Your tutors, subject teachers and Mrs Parker will be able to help with advice on the best options available for you.

 The best advice is:

 - Close as few 'doors' as possible look ahead at what courses and careers may no longer be easy to do if you drop a subject now. - Choose subjects that you enjoy but think first; why do you enjoy them? - Choose subjects that you are going to do well in but do not just go by present grades.